What is URL Encoder?

 Core Capabilities

-- Encode/decode with Component, URI, Form, and Base64 modes
+- Encoder/Decoder for Component, URI, and Form (x-www-form-urlencoded) modes

 Why It Matters